 The following day, Lord Keeper of the Privy Seal Koichi Kido prepared a draft document which summarised the hopeless military situation and proposed a negotiated settlement.
-According to some sources, the Emperor privately approved of it and authorised Kido to circulate it discreetly amongst the less hawkish cabinet members; others suggest that the Emperor was indecisive, and that the mixed signals from the palace delayed the peace process, costing many tens of thousands of Japanese and Allied lives.
-By mid-June the cabinet had agreed to approach the Soviet Union to act as a mediator, though not before the bargaining position had been improved by a repulse of the coming Allied invasion of mainland Japan.
+According to some sources, the Emperor privately approved of it and authorised Kido to circulate it discreetly amongst the less hawkish cabinet members; others suggest that the Emperor was indecisive and that the mixed signals from the palace delayed the peace process, costing many tens of thousands of Japanese and Allied lives.
+By mid-June, the cabinet had agreed to approach the Soviet Union to act as a mediator, though not before the bargaining position had been improved by a repulse of the coming Allied invasion of mainland Japan.

-On June 22, Hirohito broke tradition once again to speak to his ministers, saying “I desire that concrete plans to end the war, unhampered by existing policy, be speedily studied and that efforts be made to implement them.”
-The attempt to negotiate a peace via the Soviet Union came to nothing: the Allies were determined not to settle for anything short of “unconditional surrender”, and as late as July 1945 neither the Emperor nor his government were prepared to consider that option: they insisted on at least one condition, a guarantee of the emperor’s continuing position in Japanese society.
+On June 22, Hirohito broke tradition once again to speak to his ministers, saying “I desire that concrete plans end the war, unhampered by existing policy, be speedily studied and that efforts be made to implement them.”
+The attempt to negotiate a peace via the Soviet Union came to nothing: the Allies were determined not to settle for anything short of “unconditional surrender”, and as late as July 1945 neither the Emperor nor his government was prepared to consider that option: they insisted on at least one condition, a guarantee of the emperor’s continuing position in Japanese society.

 On August 15, 1945, following the atomic bombing of Hiroshima and Nagasaki and the entry of the Soviet Union into the war against Japan, Hirohito, after more hesitation, abandoned the condition of preserving his own position and finally made the radio broadcast announcing the unconditional surrender of Japan’s military forces (known as Gyokuon-hōsōō).
 Despite pressures to try him for war crimes by numerous leaders, among them President Harry S. Truman, U.S. General Douglas MacArthur insisted that Hirohito remain Emperor to keep him as a symbol of continuity and cohesion of the Japanese people.
-Hirohito was spared trial and retained the throne, but Hirohito was forced to explicitly reject (in the Ningen-sengen (人間宣言, lit. “declaration of human being”) the traditional claim that the Emperor of Japan was divine; a descendant of the Sun Goddess.
+Hirohito was spared a trial and retained the throne, but Hirohito was forced to explicitly reject (in the Ningen-sengen (人間宣言, lit. “declaration of human being”) the traditional claim that the Emperor of Japan was divine; a descendant of the Sun Goddess.
 According to the Japanese constitution of 1889, Hirohito had a divine power over his country, which was derived from the mythology of the Japanese Imperial Family who were the offspring of the creator of Japan or Amaterasu.
 The imperial title was thus transformed from ‘imperial sovereign’ to ‘constitutional monarch’ in 1946.
 It should, however, be noted that immediately after this explicit repudiation of divinity, he implicitly reaffirmed it by asking the occupation authorities for permission to worship an ancestress and then worshipping the Sun Goddess; this reaffirmation would have been comprehensible to all Japanese though not necessarily by the occupation authorities.

-Although Hirohito was forced to reject any claims to his own divine status, his status was deliberately left vague, partly because General MacArthur thought him likely to be a useful tool to get the Japanese to accept the occupation, and partly due to behind-the-scenes maneuverings by Yoshida Shigeru to thwart MacArthur’s attempts at casting Hirohito as a European-style monarch.
+Although Hirohito was forced to reject any claims to his divine status, his status was deliberately left vague, partly because General MacArthur thought him likely to be a useful tool to get the Japanese to accept the occupation, and partly due to behind-the-scenes maneuverings by Yoshida Shigeru to thwart MacArthur’s attempts at casting Hirohito as a European-style monarch.
 While Hirohito was usually seen as a head of state, there is still a broad dispute about whether he became a mere citizen or something else.
 Many scholars claim that today’s tennō (usually translated into Emperor of Japan in English) is not an emperor.
 That view determines whether Japan is a democratic republic or a constitutional monarchy.

 In his lifetime, he was interested in marine biology, and the Imperial Palace contained a laboratory from which Hirohito published several papers in the field.